UriB1/REST-API-SYS---Product-Management-/README.md

 ### Retrieve User Products

 - **Endpoint:** [GET] `/user_products`
 - **Description:** Retrieves all products uploaded by the authenticated user.
+Uses a simple cache mechanism for the results.

 ### Delete Product